cpenaloza/hello-world/README.md

 # hello-world
-My first github repository
+My first github repository.

-I jsut started a new job and I'll be using github with my collegues.
+I just started a new job and I'll be using github with my collegues.